 Education and ADHD

 Educating parents about the disorder and its management is another important part of ADHD treatment.
-For parents, this may include learning parenting skills to help the child manage his or her behavior.
+For parents, this may include learning parenting skills to help the child manage their behavior.
 That would involve skills such as giving positive feedback for desirable behaviors, ignoring undesirable behaviors, and giving time-outs when the child's behavior is out of control.
 In some cases, the child's entire family may be involved in this part of the treatment.

 The Benefits of Multimodal Treatment

-The researchers also found that multimodal treatment was particularly effective for improving social skills in children in highly stressful environments.
+Researchers have found that multimodal treatment was particularly effective for improving social skills in children in highly stressful environments.
 It also was effective for those with anxiety and depression in addition to ADHD.

 Individualized Treatment Plan